 Variation in page elements creates visual interest.
 An appropriate amount of contrast creates an appealing layout with focus on the content.
 Unfortunately, a clutter of distractions often results because contrast is easy to create.
 Contrast can be between the following page elements:

 Color is like pizza.
 Children prefer plain pizzas and simple colors like red, green and blue.
-Adults prefer the complex flavors of pizzas that combine several toppings and the subtle colors that result from mixing colors.
+Adults prefer the complex flavors of pizzas with several toppings and the subtle colors that result from mixing colors.
 Three standard color schemes are monochromatic, complementary and analogous, which produce different effects and degrees of contrast.

-Complementary color schemes are used on elements intended to capture attention, like a payment button.A complementary color scheme (example site), combines two hues from opposite sides of the color wheel (a color wheel is shown below), usually one hue from the warm area and one hue from the cool area of the wheel.
+Complementary color schemes are used on elements intended to capture attention, like a payment button.A complementary color scheme combines two hues from opposite sides of the color wheel (a color wheel is shown below), usually one hue from the warm area and one hue from the cool area of the wheel.
 Complementary color schemes create maximum color contrast and visual appeal.
 The result is striking, energetic, the opposite of subtle.
-Like a payment button, the scheme is often used in small doses.
+Like a payment button, the scheme is appropriate in small doses.
 A dialed-down way to use a complementary scheme is to make one hue dominant, like a monochromatic scheme, with the second hue only for accents.

 Analogous color schemes create a moderate amount of contrast and a natural, nuanced effect.An analogous color scheme uses colors from the same side of the color wheel, usually all from the warm side or all from the cool side of the wheel.
 Analogic color schemes are often found in nature.
 The effect is natural, rich and subtle.
 The contrasting hues create more visual interest than a monochromatic system but less than a complementary scheme, a middle course for contrast.

 While contrast is a straightforward concept, color is a complex and contentious subject.
 There are competing methods of explaining color and many ways to put together color schemes.
 Perhaps without being able to put into words why, you find a color scheme you think will be suitable for your site.
-Perfect.
 Try it on the site to see if it works.

 Unlike print designers, web designers have little control of fonts.
 Even as the situation has improved within web server technology, more client devices limit the available fonts.
 The only sure way to have a font look as intended on all devices is to put the font in an image, which is appropriate for logos and image text.
 When less control is adequate, which is most of the time, there are conventions for font use.